 This is the result of your brainstorming with your users, pulling in goals, and setting them!

-List all the features of your product or service, do not hesitate to detail to make your idea attractive and functional.
+List all the features of your product or service, and do not hesitate to detail to make your idea attractive and functional.
 You can gradually refine your list, in order to keep only what seems essential and relevant to you.
 Leave out functions that are not immediately necessary (they can always be performed at the right time).

-Bring together your ideas, functional characteristics, product specificities, this is what will allow you to refine your strategy according to your target, of course!
-But remember that in the end, the goal of your product/service is the simplicity of use.
+Bring together your ideas, functional characteristics, and product specificities, this is what will allow you to refine your strategy according to your target, of course!
+But remember that in the end, the goal of your product/service is simplicity of use.

 4. Bring your product to life